afujimoto/MIVcall/README.md

 # *MIVcall*

-A software to indetify indels in microsatellte regions
+A software to indetify indels in microsatellite regions

 Overview
-1. Extract reads covering microsatellte regions from a bam file
+1. Extract reads covering microsatellite regions from a bam file
-2. Analyze repeat length
+2. Analyze repeat lengths
-3. Calculate likelihood using an error rate matrix, and identify indels in microsatellte regions
+3. Calculate likelihood using an error rate matrix, and identify indels in microsatellite regions

 ## Requirement
 samtools (0.1.18 or higher)